paul-hammant/ContinuousIsolation.com/README.md

 # Contributions

 Pull Requests welcome as you'd expect.
-But if you're super short on time, just raise a GitHub issue and type in your contrib/idea freeform.
+But if you're super short on time, just raise a GitHub issue and type in your contrib/idea free-form.
 It'll make it to a source document soon after via good old copy/paste (one of the Continuous Isolation best practices no doubt).

-If a markdown-editing and Hugo build toochain is too much, then feel free to email me content - paul@hammant.org.
+If a markdown-editing and Hugo build toolchain is too much, then feel free to email me content - paul@hammant.org.
 I'll credit in the commit message of course (unless you say not to).

 # Rules